 An undirected graph G is a pair (V, E), where V is a finite nonempty set of vertices and E is a set of unordered pairs of vertices in V, called the set of edges of G. A path in G is a sequence of edges e_0, e_1, \ldots, e_n , with e_i and e{i+1} , for $i \in \{0..n-1\}$, sharing exactly one vertex.
 A cycle is path e_0, e_1, \ldots, e_n , where e_0 and e_n share one vertex.
 A graph G is connected if there is a path between any pair of its vertices.
 A tree is connected graph containing no cycles.
-A spanning tree for a graph G is a tree containing all vertices in G. A spanning forest for a graph G is weighted when a function w assigns weights to each edge of G. A graph's weight is the sum of weights of its edges.
-A Minimum Spanning Tree (MST) of a graph G is a tree of minimal weight among all spanning trees of G. The concept extends to that of Minimum Spanning Forest (MSF) of G as a spanning forest of minimum weight.
+A spanning tree for a graph G is a tree containing all vertices in G. A spanning forest for a graph G that is not connected is a set of spanning trees, one for each connected component of G. A graph G is weighted when a function G0 as weights to each edge of G1.
+A graph's weight is the sum of weights of its edges.
+A Minimum Spanning Tree (MST) of a graph G1 is a tree of minimal weight among all spanning trees of G2.
+The concept extends to that of Minimum Spanning Forest (MSF) of G2 as a spanning forest of minimum weight.

 Throughout this paper we will use n to denote number of vertices in a graph G, and m to denote its number of edges.
-An MST in \mathcal{R}^2 can be computed in $O(n \lg n)$ using Delaunay triangulations.
-However, the work demanded to compute an MST in \mathcal{R}^d is limited from below by $\Omega(m)$ when d > 2, see [1].
+An MST in \mathbb{R}^2 can be computed in $O(n \lg n)$ using Delaunay triangulations.
+However, the work demanded to compute an MST in \mathbb{R}^d is limited from below by $\Omega(m)$ when d > 2, see [1].
 Even the representation in memory of the edges of a 2^{20} vertices graph could be a challenge.